 Delhi is the capital of India.
 People from different states live here, making it a place where many cultures and religions come together.
 You will find a great variety of food reflecting this diversity.
 The metro rail connects many parts of the city, making travel convenient.
-Auto-rickshaws are another option, but if you are not familiar with the charges, especially near railway stations or bus stands, there is a high chance of being cheated by them.
-Travel companies like Uber, In-Drive are other alternatives.
-DTC buses are a cheap option, but you need to be cautious about your mobile, wallet, and other valuables during the travel.
-I would not recommend you, visiting Delhi between November to January because the air quality becomes very poor in every areas.
-If you have any respiratory issues, you should take extra precautions and use an N-95 mask.
-The government plays blame game only.
+Auto-rickshaws are another option, but if you are not familiar with the charges, especially near railway stations or bus stands, there is a high chance of being cheated.
+Travel companies like Uber and In-Drive are other alternatives.
+DTC buses are a cheap option, but you need to be cautious about your mobile phone, wallet, and other valuables while traveling.
+I would not recommend visiting Delhi from November to January, as the air quality is very poor across the city.
+If you have any respiratory issues, take extra precautions and use an N95 mask.
+The government plays the blame game only.

 The India Gate is formerly known as the "All India War Memorial".